Ericzklm/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-PicoW-UART.md

 Unfortunately, fixing this requires a more complicated hardware setup.
 For now we will leave it out-of-scope for this wiki.

-If you are experienced with circuits and would like to attempt this fix, the solution involves connecting the UART's +5V VCC to the Pico VSYS pin via a diode to prevent backflow into the UART.
-This allows the UART to keep the Pico powered during the momentary loss of power from the USB while docking/undocking.
+If you are experienced with circuits and would like to attempt this fix, see [Pico W (Advanced)](Controller-PicoW-Advanced.md).